Government procurement: United States

 Government procurement and government contracting by public authorities in the United States accounts for about US$7 trillion annually; the central purchasing agency is the General Services Administration (GSA).
 Federal procurement is governed by the Federal Acquisition Regulation which is intended by Congress to ensure that taxpayer money is used wisely, in ways that benefit the public or nation as a whole.

 FedBizOpps operated until 2019 as a source of information on government contracts.
 This is now SAM.gov.
 Public announcements of awards allow for several exemptions, including contracts less than $3.5 million.
 Historically, the procurement data has been criticized for deficiencies leading to a number of reforms.
 In 2013, eight legacy databases were merged into a single system called "System for Award Management" (SAM), where companies interested in doing business with the federal government may register their interest.

 Contracts are not posted online, although two agencies have explored the possibility.
 In January 2014, the Office of Inspector General at NASA released a report criticizing the agency's lack of strategic sourcing.
 Because IT departments were spending autonomously, NASA spent $25.7 million on similar purchases.
 The National Institute of Governmental Purchasing and the Federal Acquisition Institute are active in procurement certification and training.
 A specialized program in procurement law in the United States is located at The George Washington University Law School.

+Uruguay

+Uruguay became the 39th observer to the Government Procurement Agreement on 24 June 2026.